docsforadobe/ame-scripting-guide/docs/reference/reference.md

 ### Methods

-- `addCompToBatch(compPath: string, presetPath: string = "", outputPath: string = ""): bool` : Adds the first comp of an After Effects project resp. the first sequence of a Premiere Pro project to the batch.
+- `addCompToBatch(compPath: string, presetPath: string = "", outputPath: string = ""): boolean` : Adds the first comp of an After Effects project resp. the first sequence of a Premiere Pro project to the batch.
   - `compPath`: Path to e.g. an After Effects project or Premiere Pro project.
 The first comp resp. sequence will be used.
   - `presetPath`: Optional.
 If `presetPath` is empty, then the default preset will be applied.
   - `outputPath`: Optional.
 If `outputPath` is empty, then the output file name will be generated based on the comp path.